openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 The following are considered out of scope of this document.

-### Issuance of Credentials
+### Issuance of Verifiable Credentials

   The mechanism for a Self-Issued OP to acquire credentials which can be presented is out of scope of this document.
 Similar to presentation, a traditional OP may also wish to acquire third-party credentials to present to Relying Parties.
 One mechanism to issue credentials is being defined within the Claims Aggregation specification.

-### Presentation of Aggregated Credentials
+### Presentation of Aggregated Claims

   A Self-Issued OP can present two types of claims - self-attested claims and cryptographically verifiable claims issued by trusted third-party sources.

-  This specification relies on other specifications to define the methods to present claims from third-party issuers, such as [@!OIDC4VP], which describes the presentation of Verifiable Credentials with OpenID Connect.
+  This specification relies on other specifications to define the methods to present claims from third-party issuers, such as [@!OIDC4VP], which describes the presentation of W3C Verifiable Credentials with OpenID Connect.

 ## Relationship with Chapter 7 of [@!OpenID.Core] Self-Issued OpenID Provider